 The Masters of Musical Whistling

-Dedicated to Promoting Musical Whistling as a Fine Art Form
+Recognizing and Promoting Musical Whistling as Fine Art

 The Masters of Musical Whistling is an international festival, competition, and concert created to celebrate, promote, and revive the ancient art of whistling which has existed since the dawn of humanity.
 Musical whistling has distinct characteristics of being both a universal and unique art form.
 Everyone loves music and most have tried to whistle, yet few realize the artist potential that can be produced by a world-class whistling artist.